parthsanan/blundrbot/README.md

 # [BlundrBot🔗](https://blundrbot.vercel.app/)
 A unique chess application that flips traditional chess on its head.
-Instead of playing to win, you'll face off against an AI that makes the worst possible moves, challenging you to capitalize on its mistakes and secure victory.
+Instead of playing to win, you'll face off to make the worst possible moves, challenging you like never before.

 ## Features

 ### Play Against BlundrBot

-Test your chess skills against an AI that intentionally makes suboptimal moves.
+Test your chess skills against an opponent that intentionally makes suboptimal moves.
 Can you maintain your composure and win against an opponent that's trying to lose?

 ### Puzzle Mode